The Finance Burrito podcast: Personal finance unwrapped

 Other ways to follow The Finance Burrito:

-That’s why the team at Mozo have introduced The Finance Burrito Podcast, your one-stop shop for all things money!
-Wondering what a delightful Mexican dish has to do with personal finance?
+That’s why the team at Mozo have introduced The Finance Burrito Podcast, your one-stop shop for all things money guidance and finance news.

 The Finance Burrito aims to tackle all things related to personal finance in an easy to digest podcast format.
-Each episode we uncover some of the many money challenges and mysteries the average person may find themselves in, from starting a side hustle to renting and even the rising cost of gaming.
+Each episode we dig into money challenges and mysteries, from starting a side hustle to the cost renting and understanding ethical banking options.

 The Finance Burrito episode list (so far)